 c) Dehydration, malnutrition, or lack of food

-15. Individuals who coach, volunteer, officiate, deliver developmental programs, or who accompany a team to an event or competition, who are paid staff, or otherwise engage with Vulnerable Individuals who fall under Softball Canada’s authority shall be screened according to the organization’s Screening Policy.
-Softball Canada expects that Provincial and Territorial Associations and Local Associations will screen such individuals in the same manner and according to their applicable policies.
+14. Persons in Authority who coach, volunteer, officiate, deliver developmental programs, or who accompany a team to an event or competition, who are paid staff, or otherwise engage with Vulnerable Participants who fall under Softball Canada’s authority shall be screened according to the organization’s Screening Policy.

-16. Softball Canada will use the Screening Policy to determine the level of trust, authority, and access that each Individual has with Vulnerable Individuals.
+15. Softball Canada will use the Screening Policy to determine the level of trust, authority, and access that each Person in Authority has with Vulnerable Participants.
 Each level of risk will be accompanied by increased screening procedures which may include the following, singularly or in combination:

 c) Providing letters of reference